sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ### 3.2 Short
-A `Short` a 16-bit signed integer data type.
+A `Short` is a 16-bit signed integer data type.
 It has a value range from -32768 to 32767.
 We can declare a `Short` variable using the following syntax:

 ##### **Code**
 ```Scala